fedspendingtransparency/usaspending-website/README.md

 ### Configuration
 _Alter configuration to non-default values by changing environment variable values._

-Several `npm` scripts as well as the build+bundling of the static USAspending website artifacts require environment variables to be defined at script-time, so that their values can be used for script logic or to inject into static artifacts.
+Several `npm` scripts including webpack bundling of static USAspending website artifacts require environment variables to be defined at script-time, so that their values can be used in script logic or injected into static artifacts.
 The important ones are listed below along with their default values:

 | ENV VAR         | DEFAULT VALUE (if not set)       | PURPOSE
 |-----------------|----------------------------------|----------------------------------------------------|